 If you would like to order a pallet of 500lbs we can offer an additional discount on the largest case size you see listed online.
 We can also offer direct shipping to each location of your business or franchise so as to minimize logistics cost from your main warehouse.
 We do not have will call or pick up arrangements as all orders are shipped by registered, certified common carriers like FedEx or USPS.

-Our flat rate shipping special is only $9 on any package shipped within the USA and can be Free on chocolate orders over $50.
+Our shipping special is available on any package shipped within the USA and can be Free on chocolate orders over the specified base rate charge.
 We don't charge for ice or insulation when it is hot weather at our location.

 Santa Barbara Chocolate Co. has been built on quality chocolate and the best customer service.

 IS SBC FAIR TRADE?

 Santa Barbara Chocolate purchases ingredients that are always certified by an internal audit or third party audit that ensures fair and ethical farming and growing.
 Fair Trade USA is our main certifier with ingredients under FLO registration.
 The companies we trust and use for certification and audits: UTZ, Rainforest Alliance, FairTradeUSA, Fair Trade, Cocoa Horizon, Cocoa Trace and Ethical Trade.
 Additionally, we follow the protocols set under the cacao growing region's living wage standard when buying cacao through third party agents.

 The links below have more information including a video showing the farmers who grow the cacao:

 All of our chocolates are natural and pure made with cocoa butter and cacao - pure cocoa beans (we temper the chocolate before shipping).
 Because we don't add in oils, once melted and to be used for candy making in moulds, you will need to temper our chocolate: https://www.santabarbarachocolate.com/easy-chocolate-tempering/